pivotal/docs-tap/install.md

       local_dns.domain            <nil>    string   Optional: Set a custom domain for the Knative services.
     ```

-2. Gather the values schema.

-3. Create a `cnr-values.yaml` using the following sample as a guide:
+2. Create a `cnr-values.yaml` using the following sample as a guide:

     Sample `cnr-values.yaml` for Cloud Native Runtimes: